robertbraeutigam/scan/README.md

 (such as the case with streaming data), the message needs to be fragmented to chunks not more than 65535 bytes.

 A logical connection is a connection between two devices identified by their public static keys.
-There can be at most one connection between any two devices, so a pair of public static keys uniquely identifies a logical connection.
+This also means there can be at most one logical connection between any two devices, because the unordered pair of public static keys uniquely identifies a logical connection.
 Note however, that one TCP/IP connection can tunnel more than one logical connection.

 If any parties to a communication encounter any errors in the protocol or interpretation of messages